 If no computer is available for data retrieval it may be necessary to simply archive the data with pencil and paper.
-To manually retrieve data, find the first reading in the survey (often 000) that was listed in your field notes or by iteration (see section The G-856AX can also be configured to store survey measurements automatically.
-In this mode you will only need to press READ in order for the console to read and store the measurement.
-To enable automatic storage press:
+To manually retrieve data, find the first reading in the survey (often 000) that was listed in your field notes or by iteration (see section 9 - Recalling measurements from memory).